Chicago schools open doors to thousands more students

 CHICAGO (AP) — Thousands of Chicago Public Schools students returned to school on Monday morning, the second — and largest — wave of students to go back to classrooms after almost a year of remote learning due to the coronavirus pandemic.

-CPS did not immediately provide any details on how many of the 37,000 students in the kindergarten through fifth grade who signed up for in-person learning actually showed up.
+CPS did not immediately provide any details on how many of the 37,000 students in kindergarten through fifth grade who signed up for in-person learning actually showed up.
 Roughly 5,000 pre-kindergarten students and special education students returned to the classroom when in-person learning became available for them last month.

 Next Monday, another 18,500 students — sixth, seventh and eighth grades — who opted in for in-person learning in the nation’s third-largest school district will be allowed back into their schools.